The History of Multi-Return in Ren-C

 This isn't silly vs. returning an OBJECT! by convention in the same way that it's not silly vs. returning a BLOCK! by convention.
 You want that single-result default, and then more only if you ask for it.
 So there's still a way the first field in the frame could be picked out via a SET-WORD! and the other fields by a SET-BLOCK!; or you could ^META it and access them by name.

 It's something to keep in mind, but nothing being done currently rules it out as a future possibility.
-The central point is the same--that there's an isotopic bundle that can't be interpreted as something you intend to store in a block or assign to a variable in and of itself.
-The isotopic status decays to one item in the bundle in the absence of a specific unpacking intent.
+The central point is the same--that there's an antiform bundle that can't be interpreted as something you intend to store in a block or assign to a variable in and of itself.
+The antiform status decays to one item in the bundle in the absence of a specific unpacking intent.

 1 Like